pyfon/tpmcli/README.md

       --nocolor             Do not use colourized output
       --brief               Print a simpler, brief output

+**Important:** The TPM cache must be periodically be re-generated with `--refresh`.
+New passwords will not appear in queries until they have been added to the cache.
+You may consider using cron to refresh the cache automatically.

 ### Examples
     $ tpm --brief website
     Found 3 results...